stefanklut/laypa/README.md

 # Mix training directory with txt file
 python train.py -c config.yml -t data/training_dir -t data/training_file.txt -v data/validation_set
 ```

+> [!TIP]
+> See the tips and tricks section below for more information on how to train a model.

 <details>
 <summary> Tips and Tricks </summary>